darlatan/thgtoa/guide.md

 This website obviously could be blocked/monitored too so you could instead (if you have the ability) ask someone to do this for you if you have a trusted contact and some e2e encrypted messaging app.

 Finally, you could also request a bridge request by e-mail to <bridges@torproject.org> with the subject empty and the body being: "get transport obfs4" or "get transport meek".
-There is some limitation with this method tho as it is only available from a Gmail e-mail address or a Riseup.net (<https://riseup.net/> <sup>[[Tor Mirror]][393]</sup>) e-mail address.
+There is some limitation with this method tho as it is only available from a Gmail e-mail address or Riseup.

+- See: [A note about Riseup:] Riseup has potentially been compromised.
+Use it at your own risk.

 Hopefully, these bridges should be enough to get you connected even in a hostile environment.